margomerritt/bikesharing/README.md

 ![trips by weekday for each hour](https://user-images.githubusercontent.com/111299372/206594874-03e1e796-deb8-4418-98a8-756f56fd3e94.png)

+The Trips by Weekday for Each Hour displays the weekday stoptime on the columns and the hour stoptime on the rows.
+A lighter orange color represents the least popular start times.
+The darkest orange colors represent the most popular start times.
+From this heatmap we see that there is a peak in activity in the early evening hours starting at 5:00 pm on Monday, Tuesday, Thursday, and Friday.

 ### Trips by Gender (Weekday per Hour) - heatmap

 ![trips by gender (weekday per hour)](https://user-images.githubusercontent.com/111299372/206594888-435fccaf-c226-4733-a5ad-768b25cd88c3.png)

+In this heatmap the rows display the hour of the start time.
+The columns are broken down into the three gender categories by weekday.
+This visualization shows us at a glance which times are peak times for bike rentals and by which gender.
+The male category has high usage rates during morning and evening weekdays.
+This could indicated that men are utilizing bike rentals during their daily commutes.
+The female category has a peak in usage during weekday commute times as well, but not near as much bike usage as men do.
+This unequal usage between men and female riders could indicate that women do not feel comfortable riding a bike by themselves during their daily commute.
+Women could be opting for a transportation option they feel is safer, such as a car ride sharing service for their daily commute.

 ### User Trips by Gender by Weekday - heatmap